ERS 10'7 Skylake Blue Inflatable SUP Board

 The standard patches, glue and valve tool can be found in your repair kit.
 It’s a common courtesy of all companies to include this repair kit, however, I highly doubt more than ever that you’ll need it with the ERS.

 Like I mentioned the ERS SKYLAKE is shaping up to be one the best All-Around’s I’ve tested out this year.
-As far as the board itself goes, it’s a high-quality product I confidently endorse as something that will withstand the test of time.
+As far as the board itself goes, it’s a high-quality product I confidently endorse as something that will withstand the test of time and give you the performance you would expect from one of our top picks in the ‘Best Performance Inflatable SUP’ categories.